Stabilizer groups#

 Task 2 (On paper)#

-• Multiply them together in every combination, till you find a set of elements that is closed.
-The identity should be part of this set.
-Hence this is another stabilizer group.
+Multiply them together in every combination, till you find a set of elements that is closed.

-• Write down the multiplication table of this group, and verify that every pair of element commutes.
+Write down the multiplication table of this group, and verify that this is a stabilizer group.

 Generators of a group#

-Similarly, in Task 2, you created a group generated by $X \otimes X \otimes I$ and $X \otimes I \otimes X$.
+Example: In Task 2, you created a group generated by $X \otimes X \otimes I$ and $I \otimes X \otimes X$.

 The advantage of identifying the generators for stabilizer groups is that they reduce the storage space for specifying a group.
 This is because of two properties.